Difference Between All-Wheel Drive and 4-Wheel Drive

 - Weight and gas mileage

 Is AWD better than 4WD?
 One system is not inherently better than the other — rather, AWD or 4WD may be better for different types of drivers.
-If you are trying to decide which system is best for your driving needs, keep the following information in mind:
+If you are trying to decide which system is best for your own driving needs, keep the following information in mind:

-- If you want control of your vehicle’s driving dynamics on off-road trails or you plan to tow on slippery surfaces, you may want to opt for a 4WD truck like the GMC Sierra 1500 or a 4WD SUV like the GMC Yukon.
+- If you want precision control of your vehicle’s driving dynamics on off-road trails or you plan to tow on slippery surfaces, you may want to opt for a 4WD truck like the GMC Sierra 1500 or a 4WD SUV like the GMC Yukon.

-- If you want the system to do all of the thinking for you and you don’t want to worry about damage caused by wheel hop, AWD may be your best choice.
+- If you want the system to do all of the thinking for you and added confidence during poor road conditions via full-time traction, AWD may be your best choice.
 We recommend exploring AWD SUVs at our dealership, such as the Buick Enclave or the GMC Terrain.

 Test Drive Vehicles with AWD and 4WD at Hendrick Buick GMC Cary

 Contact us to plan your visit to Hendrick Buick GMC Cary, where you can test drive our AWD and 4WD vehicles and compare AWD vs. 4WD capabilities in real time!
 We’ll do whatever it takes to help you choose your next truck or SUV with confidence.

 More from Hendrick Buick GMC Cary

 Are you searching for a pickup truck that can haul heavy loads throughout Apex?
 If so, you’ll want to check out the 2022 GMC Sierra 1500, which has a maximum towing capacity of 13,000 pounds when equipped with the available 6.2L EcoTec3 V8 engine with the Max Trailering Package and 20-inch wheels.
 Keep reading to…